menezestrigueiros/scientific-docker-tools/README.md

 ## 💡 Why Use This?

 - ✅ No complicated setup — everything works out of the box
-- ✅ Same environment for everyone → easy to reproduce results
+- ✅ Same environment for everyone (containerized) → easy to reproduce results
 - ✅ Jupyter notebooks make it easy to organize your work into steps
 - ✅ Great for learning, exploring, and reporting